shalivan/shalivan.github.io/_posts/PSY/0001-01-01-Perception.md

 **Media coverage bias**
-- freq mentioned topics popular mind even if as other slip away from awareness.
+- frequently  mentioned topics popular mind even if as other slip away from awareness.
 - showing what in public mind in their view
 - dramatic events and celebrities
 - no stands on critical topic with less drama